 In order to build and fly a nitro RC helicopter, you have to be very familiar with how nitro engines work.
-The following items are the main things to understand when operating a glow engine.
-I intend to build pages one of these days, months, or years going over all these topics - if I ever get some spare time.
+The following items are some basic terms & items you'll need to understand when operating a glow engine.

 FOUR STROKE RC HELICOPTER NITRO ENGINES

 Most people will only use 2 stroke nitro engines in their helicopter because of the impressive power to weight ratio.
 There are a few 4 stroke nitro engines out there so you should at least know a bit about them.

 The 4 stroke heli nitro engine has been around for about 30 years now.
 They run at a lower RPM and thus produce less noise.
 It looked like these would become popular for R/C helicopter use, but the added weight, extra cost, and reduced power has kept them pretty much under the radar.